ajfigueroa/ajfigueroa.github.io/_drafts/dfs_subviews.md

 <UIImageView: 0x7fa2db70d1e0; [...]>
 ```

-This is better but there is no indentation representing heirarchy depth.
+This is better but there is no indentation representing hierarchy depth.

 ### Expanding `recursiveDescription`

 How do we indicate what level we're on and how do we get those pipes (`|`) to display?
-That's the great thing about recursive functions.
-Since we're repeatedly calling ourselves we can pass down data via function parameters.
+Since we're recursively calling our function we can pass down data through a function parameter.

-We could extend our function to include a `"prefix"` parameter.
-At each level we'll pass down what to prepend before each output.
+We could extend our function to include a `"prefix"` parameter and at each level we'll pass down what to prepend before each output.

 For example:
 - In level 1, `prefix` is `""`